enricodeleo/aquasdk/README.md

 ---

-> **⚠️ Note on Upcoming v2.0.0 Release**
+> **⚠️ Note on v2.0.0+ Release**
 >
-> We are excited to announce that version 2.0.0 is underway!
-This major update will introduce significant improvements, including a more robust and intuitive Waterline-style query builder.
+> We introduced significant improvements, including a more robust and intuitive Waterline-style query builder.
 >
 > Please be aware that **v2.0.0 will include breaking changes**.
 The new query builder is designed to be more powerful and flexible, but it will require updates to your existing code.
 We believe the long-term benefits will be well worth the one-time migration effort.